What happens at a cremation? The cremation process explained

 A cremation with a family-led service

-An Attended Funeral is similar to a funeral arranged with a traditional Funeral Director but without the procession beforehand.
-You can arrange a full-length service in the crematorium chapel, using the time how you wish.
+You can arrange a full-length funeral service in the crematorium chapel, using the time how you wish.
 You may decide for the service to be led a minister or officiant, or a family member or friend.
 You will also have the option to play music of your choice, perform a reading or eulogy or reflect how you wish.

 A small funeral